 We first need to know how to compost to get this wonderful soil and the methods we use all depends on the amount of the finished compost you will need and the circumstances involved in the area you are living.

 Discover a few of these alternative outdoor composting methods for how to make compost below.

 Compost Piles – The compost piles are the most effective method for making large quantities of your future garden soil.
 If you have ample room and there is no need to confine your future soil mix then this method is for you.
 Multiple piles can be built depending on how much you need and how much material supplies you have.

 Compost Bins – If you feel the need to confine your composting efforts to a limited area this method is for you.
-Compost bins can be made from wood, wire or even purchased enclosed plastic trash bins with tight fitting lids.
+Compost bins can be made from wood, wire or even plastic trash bins with tight fitting lids would work.

 Compost Tumblers – If you do not need large amounts of finish material at one time or you just can not have open composting where you live because of restrictions then this may be your best option.
 Compost tumblers come in many different sizes so you will just have to choose the one that suits your gardening needs.
 We have supplied you a list that you can browse at the bottom of this page.